 [C. Support services: These are services that provide additional assistance to the consumer.
 Personal care attendants who reside in the household may not be paid for shopping or errands routinely provided as part of the household division of chores, unless those services are specific to the consumer.
-These services are limited to:
+These services are limited to: (1) shopping or completing errands specific to the consumer (with or without the consumer);

-(1) shopping or completing errands specific to the consumer (with or without the consumer); (2) transportation of the consumer transportation shall only be for non medically necessary events and may include assistance with transfers in/out of vehicles; PCO agencies are not required to provide this service; consumers that need this service and are with a PCO agency that does not provide this service may transfer to a different PCO agency in accordance with 8.315.4.22 NMAC, transfer process for PCO services; medically necessary transportation services may be a covered PCO service when the TPA for FFS or the MCO for CoLTS has assessed and determined that other medically necessary transportation services; and
+(1) subpring of compreting errands specific to the consumer (with of without the consumer), (2) transportation of the consumer transportation shall only be for non-medically necessary events and may include assistance with transfers in/out of vehicles; PCO agencies are not required to provide this service; consumers that need this service and are with a PCO agency that does not provide this service may transfer to a different PCO agency in accordance with 8.315.4.22 NMAC, transfer process for PCO services; medically necessary transportation services may be a covered PCO service when the TPA for FFS or the MCO for CoLTS has assessed and determined that other medically necessary transportation services are not available through other state plan services; and

-(3) assistance with feeding and hydrating or cueing consumer to feed and hydrate a personal assistance animal for the consumer is a covered service; a consumer must provide documentation that his/her animal is a personal assistance animal; feeding and hydrating non assistance animals is not a covered service.
+(3) assistance with feeding and hydrating or cueing consumer to feed and hydrate a personal assistance animal for the consumer is a covered service; a consumer must provide documentation that his/her animal is a personal assistance animal; feeding and hydrating non-assistance animals is not a covered service.